adrian17/Gallifreyan/README.md

 TODO:
-- add consonant lines
-- make them movable
+- make some logic for creation of lines
 - support for doubled vowels/consonants
 - make the canvas and contents scalable
-- redo the selection system
 - clean up the code
 - improve the interface
 ...